HMO licence

 An HMO licence is the formal permission from the local council to operate a House in Multiple Occupation (HMO), usually where three or more unrelated people share facilities such as a kitchen or bathroom.
 Certain HMOs must be licensed by law (mandatory licensing) and councils can extend licensing to more HMOs in their area additional licensing.

-From a landlord’s perspective, a licence is personal and time-limited: it names the licence holder and manager, sets maximum occupancy, and imposes conditions on fire safety, amenities, management, waste, and sometimes anti-social behaviour controls.
+A licence is personal and time limited.
+It names the HMO licence holder and manager, sets maximum occupancy, minimum room sizes, and imposes conditions on fire safety, amenities, management, waste, and sometimes anti-social behaviour controls.
 You must show you are a fit and proper person and that the property meets required standards.

 Letting or managing a licensable HMO without a licence is a serious offence.
+This is also referred to as an unlicenced HMO.
 Consequences can include:

 Civil penalties or prosecution and a criminal record.